Chatham & Clarendon Grammar School: Academics

 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.
 Schools endeavour to get all students to achieve the English Baccalaureate (EBACC) qualification- this must include core subjects, a modern or ancient foreign language, and either History or Geography.
 Schools are obliged to publish the philosophy governing their curriculum on their website.

-Key Stage 3 (Years 7-9)
+Key Stage 3 (Years 7–9)

 Key stage 3 is taught on the Chatham House site.

-Within KS3, all students study in single sex classes with some ability setting in Mathematics and within the Year 9 Science syllabus.
+Within KS3, all students study in mixed-sex classes with some ability setting in Mathematics and within the Year 9 Science syllabus.

 All students study English, Mathematics, Science, Design & Food Technology, Geography, History, Art, Computer Science, Physical Education & Games, Religion and Philosophy, Music, Drama and PSHE.
-In Year 7 all students study French, and students in Year 8 and 9 study French and Spanish.
+In Year 7 all students study French, as well as Spanish in years 8 and 9.
+Design & Food Technology covers Product Design, Catering, and 3D/Graphical Design.

-Key Stage 4 GCSE (Years 10-11)
+Key Stage 4 GCSE (Years 10–11)

 This schools offers a variety of GCSE-Level qualifications.
 All students take core subjects, whilst also selecting others from their preference with the requirement of taking at least one language and one humanity.